splorp/npds-tracker-server/readme.md

 The [HTML page template](#pagetemplate) can be customized using the following pseudo-SGML tags to insert information into the page.

-`<hit-counter/>` — The number of hits since the tracker was restarted
+`<hit-counter/>` — The number of page views since the tracker was restarted

 `<http-doc/>` — What comes after the GET (usually “/”)